ramon349/DicomProcTools/README.md

     - "General" Will run extraction of all the images.
 Will apply unique processing to MRI/CT,X-ray,Tomogram
     - Other modalities will be ignored for now

+# Differences from Niffler extraction code
+- When extracting NIFTI's the  column 'file' will be the path to the dicom file used to extract metadata.
+Old extractions would have the directory to the series
+- image_path: the hashing for the nifti file has been updated to be the path of the dicom file.
+This avoids issues with overlapping  ids in some rare cases
+- There is no mapping file. the metadata file contains an 'image_path' column.
+- Failed extractions WILL HAVE NaN 'image_path' columns.
+So you must drop them.
+- Based on the dataset available to you. there will be pngs and niftis in the file.
+You must filter accordingly.